Dean scream: Media coverage

-The Dean scream is considered the first-ever political meme to go viral online.
+The Dean scream is considered the first political meme to go viral online.
 National network and cable channels aired the clip 633 times within four days and 937 times in one week, and the media named it the "Dean scream" and "I Have a Scream", given that the speech was presented on Martin Luther King Jr. Day.
 In addition to the decreased background noise, the network playings of the scream also rejected shots of the crowd screaming, the main reason Dean was being loud.
-Fan remixes of songs such as Lil Jon's "Throw It Up" and Ozzy Osbourne's "Crazy Train" that used it were published online, and it was referenced in the JibJab skit "This Land!"
+Fan remixes of songs such as Lil Jon's "Throw It Up" and Ozzy Osbourne's "Crazy Train" that used it were published online, and it was referenced in the JibJab skit "This Land!".
+Season 1, episode 6 of the 2008 show Breaking Bad, titled "Crazy Handful of Nothin'", features the scream subtly dubbed into a scene of an explosion blowing out a building's windows.

 In terms of exposure on talk shows, Jay Leno responded, "Did you see Dean's speech last night?
 Oh my God!
 Now I hear the cows in Iowa are afraid of getting mad Dean disease.
 It's always a bad sign when at the end of your speech, your aide is shooting you with a tranquilizer gun;" and David Letterman joked, "Here's what happened: The people of Iowa realized they didn't want a president with the personality of a hockey dad."
 Dennis Miller, on his show, also used a buzzer named the "Dean scream button" that played the scream when pressed.